gchq/event-logging-schema/docs/content/en/docs/unstructured-data.md

 ```

 Extensive use of the unstructured Data elements can lead to difficulties in processing events unless the name and value attributes have been used in a consistent way.
+Their use may highlight the need for changes to the schema so that the data can be captured in a common and consistent way.
+They can however by useful for capturing detailed domain/system specific information about an event that you would not expect to search on but that could provided extra detail if the event is included in search results.